runtimeverification/javamop/INSTALL.md

 To use JavaMOP you need JRE, AJC and RV-Monitor.

-1. JRE
+1. JDK

  Java Development Kit (JDK) version 7.0.0 or higher (http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-* To make sure java is installed properly, run `java -version` from a terminal.
-Also if you need to use agent in JavaMOP, also make sure `jar` is in your `PATH`.
+* Check Java is installed properly: run `java -version` and `jar` from a terminal.
+You can add `<JAVA_HOME>/bin` to your `PATH`.

+* Note: The reason JDK is required here but not JRE is that the script `jar` is not included in JRE, but it is needed when using agent in JavaMOP.

 2. AJC